Properties Go Under The Hammer At Carter Jonas’ Debut Oxford Auction

 “Vendors’ enthusiasm is spurred by the fact that when the hammer falls the contract is made and completion normally comes within 28 days.

 “It’s essential that realistic guide prices are set as this draws a good number of bidders and we see great results, as the Oxford event clearly demonstrates.”

 Carter Jonas Auctioneer Simon Pallett described the bidding as enthusiastic thanks to the good attendance from prospective buyers.
 All but one of the eight lots was sold, raising a total of £1,273,000.

-Simon is a Partner, based in Newbury, who advises clients throughout southern England on a wide range of rural property, valuation and management issues.
-His expertise includes farm and estate man...
+Simon is a Partner, based in Winchester, who advises clients throughout southern England on a wide range of rural property, valuation and management issues.
+His expertise includes farm and estate mana...